VerboLabs

 1. Swahili

-With over 100 million speakers, Swahili (Kiswahili) dominates East Africa as the continent’s most widely spoken indigenous language.
-It serves as an official language in Tanzania, Kenya, Uganda, and the Democratic Republic of Congo, and is recognized by the African Union.
+Spoken by over 100 million people, Swahili dominates East Africa.
+It’s an official language in Kenya, Tanzania, Uganda, and the Democratic Republic of Congo, and serves as a lingua franca across much of the continent.

 Originally a coastal trade language with Arabic influences, Swahili has evolved into a crucial medium for business, education, and media across East Africa.
 Its standardized form facilitates regional integration and commerce.